The Land Before Time VII: The Stone of Cold Fire: Plot

 Late one night, Littlefoot sees a meteor fall from the sky and crashing into the volcano Threehorn's Peak.
 When Littlefoot describes it the next morning, the adults in Great Valley do not take it seriously, except for two mysterious newcomer dinosaurs, the rainbow-beaked and long-necked "Rainbow Faces".
 The Rainbow Faces tell them of possibilities of wonders beyond what they know, and suggest the rock may be a magic stone of cold fire.
 Littlefoot tries to tell Cera's father he knows where the flying rock was and how to find it.
 But Cera's father warns Littlefoot of the Mysterious Beyond, especially parts with volcanoes, are off-limits.
 Littlefoot's grandfather agrees and tells Littlefoot that until some far-walkers leave the Great Valley, it would be better for them to not worry about the flying rock.

 Pterano, the outcast uncle of Littlefoot's friend Petrie, overhears the conversation and conspires to find the rock to use its powers to control the valley.
 Pterano gets Petrie, who idolizes him, to tell him the rock's location.
 Littlefoot's friend Ducky overhears Pterano's plan, but before she can warn the others, Pterano and his cronies, Rinkus and Sierra, capture her and set out to find the Stone.
 Upon discovering Ducky's abduction, the adults tell the young ones how Pterano previously led some of their herd during their search for the valley and encountered a pack of Fast Biters.
-Pterano was able to escape, but the event left him emotionally scarred, and he was exiled as punishment for leading his followers into danger.
-Because the adults are slow to reach a decision, Littlefoot, Petrie, Cera, and Spike take off by themselves in search of Ducky.
+Despite Pterano's ability to escape, the event left him emotionally scarred and he was ordered to leave the herd as punishment for leading his followers into danger and leaving them for dead.
+Since the adults are slow to reach a decision, Littlefoot, Petrie, Cera, and Spike take it upon themselves to search for Ducky.

 Meanwhile, Ducky escapes the Flyers and falls into a cave while fleeing.
 After the children find her, Ducky comforts Petrie, who is distraught about his uncle's actions, by stating she could tell that Pterano is the least wicked of the three Flyers and has potential to do good.
 Rinkus and Sierra suddenly re-capture Ducky and pursue the children in violation of Pterano's orders, but the children outsmart them.
 As the Flyers fly away, Petrie tells them not to go and a thunderstorm comes.
 Later, the adult dinosaurs meet and Grandpa Longneck tells Petrie's mother to find another flier to help her find the children.
 Meanwhile, Sierra displays mutinous feelings towards Pterano, but Rinkus convinces him to hold off betraying him until they find the Stone.